Today’s readings (click below to open in new tab/window):

 Comfort: Truth will only make your faith stronger.

-Challenge: How do you deal with challenges to your beliefs?
+Challenge: Consider how do you deal with challenges to your beliefs?
 Do you calmly consider other opinions, or do you immediately seek to dismiss or refute them?

 Prayer: God, you alone know all truth.
 Help me to love the world as you have truly created it, and not as my limited human understanding has tried to define it.
 Amen.